 How do the MiSight Contacts work?

-Ask our trained staff for information and make an appointment with Dr. Daniel Valdes for a consultation to see if this treatment is right for your child.
+Ask our trained staff for information and make an appointment for a consultation to see if this treatment is right for your child.

 We are open